kshamaparmar/myproject/README.md

 # mygitproject
-Hello World repository for Git tutorial
+First repository for Git tutorial.
-This is an example repository for the Git tutoial on https://www.w3schools.com
+This is an example repository for the Git tutoial.

 This focuses on Git and GitHub Tutotials.